eavestn/cloud-migration-guidebook/README.md

 ## Why Fundamentals Matter

-In a dimly lit conference room in Silicon Valley, a scene plays out that's become all too familiar in the software industry.
-A senior engineer argues passionately about following established engineering practices, while a product manager emphasizes the need for speed and innovation.
-The tension in the room is palpable, reflecting a deeper conflict that has plagued software development since its inception.
+In a dimly lit conference room in Silicon Valley, a scene plays out that's become all too familiar in the Software industry.
+A Senior Engineer emphatically implores a Founder to following established Engineering practices; the Founder emphasizes the need for speed and innovation, the Engineer wants the paycheck, the Founder wins.
+The tension is palpable, reflecting a deeper conflict that has plagued software development since its inception.

-"We're different," the product manager insists.
+"We're not Google," the Founder insists.
 "Those standards don't apply to us."

-This moment captures what we in the industry call the Fallacy of Exceptionalism – the belief that an organization is somehow immune to the fundamental challenges that have shaped our industry's best practices.
-It's a dangerous mindset that has led countless promising projects to their demise.
+The Fallacy of Exceptionalism – the belief that an organization is somehow immune to the fundamental challenges that have shaped our industry's best practices - is a dangerous mindset that has led countless promising projects to their demise.

-Consider the humble electrical outlet.
 Across the United States, every plug must conform to specific physical specifications.
-These standards weren't created arbitrarily; they emerged from years of experience, accidents, and engineering wisdom.
+These standards are not arbitrary; they've emerged from years of experience, accidents, and retrospective studies.
 When you plug in your device, you don't question whether it will work – it simply does, because standardization ensures compatibility, safety, and reliability.
+The Institute of Electrical and Electronics Engineers (IEEE) has documented _thousands_ of case studies that demonstrate this reality.

-Software engineering, despite dealing with seemingly abstract concepts, is no different.
-We're not producing mere ideas; we're creating products that people physically interact with, systems that must adapt and scale, architectures that need to withstand the test of time.
-The Institute of Electrical and Electronics Engineers (IEEE) has documented thousands of case studies that demonstrate this reality.
-Their Software Engineering Body of Knowledge (SWEBOK) isn't just bureaucratic overhead – it's a distillation of decades of hard-learned lessons.
+Software Engineering, despite dealing with seemingly abstract concepts, is no different.
+We're not producing ideas; we're creating products that people _physically_ interact with, systems that must adapt, and architectures that need to withstand the test of time.
+The IEEE established the Software Engineering Body of Knowledge (SWEBOK) not as bureaucratic overhead, but as a distillation of decades of hard-learned lessons.

-Yet, time and again, organizations succumb to the siren song of exceptionalism.
+Yet, time and time again, organizations succumb to Exceptionalism.
 They skip documentation, rush through testing, bypass proven design patterns, all in the name of speed and innovation.
 The results are predictable: technical debt accumulates, systems become brittle, and the ability to pivot – often crucial for business survival – diminishes.

 Look at the tech giants of today.
 Google wasn't born at Google-scale.
 Amazon didn't spring forth handling millions of transactions.
 They grew to handle massive scale precisely because they respected engineering fundamentals.
 Their success wasn't built on ignoring standards but on understanding and implementing them effectively.